-Strategic Planning is undertaken as one of the initial activities of the budget development process, and includes a review of the prior year's work program, and an examination/re-examination of the District's three year goals and one-year objectives, organized under each goal.
+Strategic Planning is undertaken as one of the initial activities of the budget development process and includes a review of the prior year's work program, and an examination/re-examination of the District's three year goals and one-year objectives, organized under each goal.
 One-year objectives are then assigned to a CHWD staff member, who is chiefly responsible for the implementation of that objective, along with a team of CHWD staff and/or consultants in a supporting role.

-CHWD Board Members and leadership staff (General Manager, department heads, division managers and key staff), as well as members of CHWD's Customer Advisory Committee (CAC) participate in a Strategic Planning session held as a public meeting, typically in May, June or July of each year.
+CHWD Board Members and leadership staff (General Manager, department heads, division managers and key staff), as well as members of CHWD's Customer Advisory Committee (CAC) participate in a Strategic Planning session held as a public meeting, typically between May to July of each year.
 From there, CHWD finance staff prepare a draft budget with expenditure and funding options, many of which incorporate Strategic Plan work program items, to ensure that the Strategic Plan is implemented as directed by the Board.

-For 2023, there are several one-year objectives organized under five three-year goals, including: 1) Manage Water Efficiency Effectively and Empower Customers to Use Water in an Efficient Manner; 2) Manage the Efficient Improvement of and Reinvestment in District Infrastructure and Facilities; 3) Promote Organizational Effectiveness to Enhance Customer Service; and 4) Engage Customers and Communicate the District's Value-Added Services/Benefits and Key Factors Affecting its Operations.
-A summary of the CHWD's 2023-26 Strategic Plan is included in the "Strategic Planning" section of the budget.
+For 2024, there are several one-year objectives organized under five three-year goals, including: 1) Manage and Diversity a Dependable Water Supply and Empower Customers to Use Water in an Efficient Manner; 2) Manage the Improvement of and Reinvestment in District Infrastructure and Facilities; 3) Promote Organizational Effectiveness and Enhance Customer Service; and 4) Engage Customers and Communicate the District's Priorities and Value-Added Programs.
+A summary of the CHWD's 2024-27 Strategic Plan is included in the "Strategic Planning" section of the budget.